Membership Directory 2019-2022

 He has a MA in Dance Research in Dance Research in the CENIDID (Centro Nacional de Investigación, Documentación e Información de la Danza José Limón) and a BA in Folk Dance from the National School of Folk Dance.
 He has danced with various Folk Dance Groups in Coahuila and Mexico City, and with them traveled to various states in Mexico and the United States.
 He was a member of the Association of Folk Choreographers of Mexico (2005 to 2012).
 With the Sound Library of the Instituto Nacional de Antropología e Historia (INAH) he collaborated in the issue of the discs 55 and 57, where he worked with Dr. Jesús Jáuregui, an Anthropology specialist in the field of Mariachi.

-Hannah Russ earned her B.A. degree in Dance and Chinese Area Studies from Kenyon College in May 2018 with a double major in Chinese Area Studies and Dance.
-She began studying Labanotation with Professor Julie Brodie at Kenyon and has since earned certification in elementary and intermediate Labanotation.
-She also participated in and completed the Teacher Certification Course in China following the 2017 ICKL conference.
+Hannah Russ earned her B.A. degree in Dance and Chinese Area Studies from Kenyon College in 2018, where she found a deep interest in the use of Labanotation as a tool for movement preservation, research, and the creative/choreographic process.
+She has since earned certification in elementary and intermediate Labanotation and completed the Teacher Certification Course in China following the 2017 ICKL conference.
 After receiving a Fulbright Student Research/Study grant following graduation, she enrolled as a Student at the Nanjing University of the Arts where she spent 10 months conducting research on Labanotation in China.
 This past year, she became the Administrative Associate and Library Newsletter Editor for the Dance Notation Bureau.